Zehke/simple-calorie-tracker/README.md

 Simple Calorie Tracker (Ionic + Angular + NgRx)

-A tiny CRUD app to add and delete personal meals, built with Ionic/Angular and NgRx (Redux pattern).
+A tiny crd app to add and delete personal meals, built with Ionic/Angular and NgRx (Redux pattern).
 The focus is a clean state model, proper actions/reducers/selectors, and optional state persistence to Local Storage.

 Demo (what it does)
 - Add a meal (title + timestamp)